 AVONDALE SWEET ROSIE

-(Darkhawk of Hideaway X Avondale Berne's Hope)
+(Darkhawk of Hideaway x Avondale Berne's Hope)

 1994 black mare, 15.2, 100% Foundation

 My "holy grail", ever since I was a child, has been a pretty black mare.
 I got serious about the search in 2003.
 Not just any black Morgan mare would do; she had to be beautiful, correctly put together, have an excellent temperament, and I wanted bloodlines with no modern outcrosses.
-This is NOT an easy list to satisfy!
+This is not an easy list to satisfy!
 I inquired after SO many mares who qualified by bloodlines but whose conformation, once I received more photos and/or video, were a huge disappointment.
 Those that met my criteria were not for sale.
 Finally, I found two contenders in late 2008, but after much deliberation, could not pick just one.
 If I couldn't decide, perhaps neither of these mares were "the one"?

 My former stallion Gone Gold went up for sale in August 2009, and suddenly I had to scramble to find a mare to breed to him to in order to use my retained breeding.
 The owners of one of the black mares I had considered graciously agreed to a lease-purchase, with the purchase happening only if the mare got in foal.
 She was quickly on her way to be bred to Roadie.
 Unfortunately she retained fluid after breeding, resulting in an infection, a lot of expense to clean her up- and no foal.
 With much sadness, I sent her home.